 DRY CLEANER-A business operation that engages in the cleaning of clothing or fabrics or other such material that may be cleaned with chemical solvents using little or no water.

 DWELLING UNIT--One or more rooms arranged for the use of one or more persons living together as a single housekeeping unit, and having cooking, living, sanitary and sleeping facilities, but not including hotel, motel, tourist cabin (camp), lodging house, institutional home, residential club units or other similar commercial accommodations offered for occupancy.

+Dwelling, Single-A single building, situated on a single lot, having one dwelling unit.

+Dwelling, Two Unit- (including duplex) A single building situated on a single lot having two dwelling units which are either attached side-by-side, through the use of a common party wall, or stacked with one dwelling unit over the other.
+Two detached dwelling units are not allowed as a matter of right.

+Dwelling, 3 and 4 Unit- Any building or structure located on a single lot containing three or four dwelling units.

+Dwelling, More Than 4 Units- Any building or structure located lot containing more than four dwelling units

----DWELLING--A building used for living quarters, but not including mobile homes, trailers of any kind, hotels, motels, lodging houses, institutional homes, residential clubs, tourist camps, cabins, or other commercial accommodations offered for occupancy.
+DWELLING--A building used for living quarters, but not including mobile homes, trailers of any kind, hotels, motels, lodging houses, institutional homes, residential clubs, tourist camps, cabins, or other commercial accommodations offered for occupancy.

 EASEMENT-- A right of use over the property of another

-FAMILY--One (1) or more persons living as a single housekeeping unit.

 FARM -Shall be as defined in RSA 21:34-a I [Added ATM 3-15-2017 ART.1]

 FARMERS’ MARKET --Shall have the same meaning as defined in RSA 21:34-aV The term “farmers’ market” means an event or series of events at which 2 or more vendors of agricultural commodities gather for purposes of offering for sale such commodities to the public.
 Commodities offered for sale must include, but are not limited to, products of agriculture, as defined in paragraphs I-IV.
 “Farmers’ market” shall not include any event held upon any premises owned, leased, or otherwise controlled by any individual vendor selling therein.